Euphoria (Australian band): 1991–1993

-Klippel later claimed that the group had formed after "Love You Right" had achieved success.
+Klippel later admitted that he had formed the group after "Love You Right" had achieved success.
 The song had been written and recorded with little expectation of success, and when it became a hit he assembled a group to promote it.
 Their success was tarnished when it was revealed that Garnett lip-synced to Minshull's vocals in the music video – although Minshull does appear briefly (the reason was that Minshull was 42 at the time, and Garnett was dating Klippel, as well as promotional reasons from the record label who felt Garnett would be the face of the group).
 A second video for "Love You Right" was filmed, with Minshull in a more-prominent role, to promote the single's release in Europe (Minshull later said in an interview on Seven Network's Morning Show in 2018 that this was the first time she had seen the video).
 For "One in a Million" both Garnett and Minshull shared vocals and screen-time in the video.

 According to Australian musicologist, Ian McFarlane, by that time, "all was not harmonious within the group...
 It had been decided that the blonde Garnett was a more appropriate face with which to launch and market Euphoria than the dark-haired Minshull.
 The whole thing backfired, various tensions and bitterness arose within the group."
 Garnett departed in mid-1992, after recording the album, and was replaced by Jodhi Meares on co-lead vocals.
 Meares appears in the music video for "I Will Never Leave You", although she had not recorded the track.

 A further single, "Elated", was released in July 1993 (No. 66) but the group disbanded soon after.
 "Love You Right" was remixed in 1997, it included a remix by 2 Unlimited.
 However, the 1997 remix did not chart.
 McFarlane described the group as, "one of the first local outfits of the 1990s to embrace a lightweight, techno dance-pop ethic as espoused in the USA by the likes of C + C Music Factory, Black Box and 2 Unlimited."